Klus3kk/c1ue3Dengine/README.md

 Books:
 - 3D Graphics Rendering Cookbook by Sergey Kosarevsky
 - Physically Based Rendering: From Theory To Implementation by Matt Pharr, Wenzel Jakob, and Greg Humphreys

+-
+(2) Alright, I've did some more reading and let me tell you, it's gonna take a long time to get to generate some advanced 3D models.
+Anyways